As soon as you reach the break-even age, your

 This seems to be a common misperception.
 What they don’t realize

-is that Social Security is pre-tax money and calculated prior
+is that Social Security is pre-tax money and calculated from

 IRA/401K.